-A tax on repurchase transactions (Taxe sur les reports/Taks op reportverrichtingen) at the rate of 0.085 per cent. will be due from each party to any such transaction entered into or settled in Belgium in which a stockbroker acts for either party (with a maximum amount of EUR 1,300 per transaction and per party).
+A tax on repurchase transactions (Taxe sur les reports/Taks op reportverrichtingen) at the rate of 0.085% will be due from each party to any such transaction entered into or settled in Belgium in which a stockbroker acts for either party, with a maximum amount per party and per transaction of EUR 1,300.

-However, neither of the taxes referred to above will be payable by exempt persons acting for their own account, including (i) investors who are Belgian non-residents, provided they deliver an affidavit to the financial intermediary in Belgium confirming their non-resident status, and (ii) certain Belgian institutional investors, as defined in Article 126/1, 2° of the Code of various duties and taxes ("Code des droits et taxes divers", "Wetboek diverse rechten en taksen") for the taxes on stock exchange transactions and Article 139, second paragraph, of the same code for the tax on repurchase transactions.
+However, neither of the taxes referred to above will be payable by exempt persons acting for their own account, including (i) investors who are Belgian non-residents, provided they deliver an affidavit to the financial intermediary in Belgian confirming their non-resident, status and (ii) certain Belgian institutional investors, as defined in Articles 126/1, 2° and 139 of the Code of various duties and taxes (Code des droits et taxes divers/Wetboek diverse rechten en taksen).

-As stated above, the European Commission has proposed a Directive for a FTT.
-The proposed Directive currently stipulates that once the FTT enters into force, the participating Member States shall not maintain or introduce taxes on financial transactions other than the FTT (or VAT as provided in the Council Directive 2006/112/EC of November 28, 2006 on the common system of value added tax).
-For Belgium, the tax on stock exchange transactions should thus be abolished once the FTT enters into force.
+As stated above, the European Commission has published a proposal for a Directive for the FTT.
+The proposal currently stipulates that once the FTT enters into force, the participating Member States shall not maintain or introduce taxes on financial transactions other than the FTT (or VAT as provided in the Council Directive 2006/112/EC of 28 November 2006 on the common system of value added tax).
+For Belgium, the tax on stock exchange transactions and the tax on repurchase transactions should thus be abolished once the FTT enters into force.
 The proposal is still subject to negotiation between the participating Member States and therefore may be changed at any time.